OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_sheet.md

 1. **_Product Inception_**; and
 2. **_Product Design_**

 The first process happens when a product is conceived, or when an existing product is being re-invented.
-The latter is continuous, evolutionary, and done in the agile way, close to where the code is being written.
+The latter is continuous, evolutionary, and done in an agile way, close to where the code is being written.

 ## Security Principals